 Our risk assessments will help identify your legionella risks, their significance, and then explain in plain English what you need to do to comply with health and safety law.

-Our detailed water safety risk assessments are delivered by fully trained Legionella risk assessors who can perform a detailed examination of all man-made water systems at your premises, together with a review of the risk management and control processes you have in place to manage the risks associated with Legionnaires’ disease through exposure to Legionella bacteria.
+Our detailed water safety assessments are delivered by fully trained risk assessors who can perform a detailed examination of all man-made water systems at your premises, together with a review of the risk management and control processes you have in place to manage the risks associated with Legionnaires’ disease through exposure to Legionella bacteria.

-Full National UK Coverage
+Full national UK coverage

-With offices in London serving the South and South East England, Manchester (North West), Birmingham (Midlands), Bristol (South East England and Wales), Leeds (North and North East) and Glasgow (Scotland), supported by regional teams of specially trained risk assessors, site service specialists and technical experts we can offer professional, cost effective Legionella risk assessments, water safety and ACOP L8 compliance solutions across the whole of the UK, Ireland and internationally.
+With offices in London serving the South and South East England, Manchester (North West), Birmingham (Midlands), Bristol (South East England and Wales), Leeds (North and North East) and Glasgow (Scotland), supported by regional teams of specially trained risk assessors, site service specialists and technical experts we can offer professional, cost effective risk assessments, water safety and ACOP L8 compliance solutions across the whole of the UK, Ireland and internationally.

-What is Legionella?
+What is legionella?